PayString/rfcs/src/spec/payid-easy-checkout.md

 # Terminology

-This protocol can be referred to as the `PayId Easy Checkout Protocol`.
+This protocol can be referred to as the `PayID Easy Checkout Protocol`.
 It uses the following terminology:

 * PayID Easy Checkout Client: A client that queries a PayID Discovery Server using the PayID Discovery Protocol as defined in [PAYID-DISCOVERY][] and that assembles a PayID Easy Checkout URL.
 * PayID Discovery Server: the endpoint that returns a PayID Discovery JRD conforming to the PayID Discovery Protocol as defined in [PAYID-DISCOVERY][].